ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

 ### Introduction to GitHub

 #### Source Repositories
 Centralized storage locations for managing and tracking changes to files, especially source code during software development.
-They help maintain version history, faciliate collaboration, and ensure code integrity.
+They help maintain version history, facilitate collaboration, and ensure code integrity.

 #### Key characteristics of Git
 * Strong support for non-linear development
 * Distributed development, allowing each developer to have a local copy of the entire project history.
-* Compability with existing systems and protocols.
+* Compatibility with existing systems and protocols.
 * Efficient handling of large projects.
 * Cryptographic authentication of history to ensure data integrity.
 * Flexible merge strategies for handling complex code integrations.